White-Whale-Defi-Platform/white-whale-docs/bug-bounty-program.md

 ## Disclosure and Reporting
-Bugs should be reported directly via email at info@whitewhale.money.
+Bugs should be reported directly via email at security@whitewhale.money.
 All bounty hunters must abide by the following rules when reporting bugs to be eligible for rewards:
 - Document the attack and create reproducible instructions in your submission.
 - Do not exploit the reported bug.
 - Do not publicize the vulnerability before the core contributors have rolled out a fix.